-2010 Actions: In 2010 the Foundation will offer a total of \$300,000 in grants consisting of \$50,000 for each province and \$50,000 for inter-provincial projects.
-No additional one-time funding is planned beyond this allocation for 2010.
+2011 Actions: In 2011 the Foundation will again offer a total of \$300,000 in grants consisting of \$50,000 for each province and \$50,000 for inter-provincial projects.
+No additional one-time funding is planned beyond this allocation for 2011 as part of the Foundations imperative of improving the market value of the fund.

-- Provide a reasonable and equitable distribution of funds - Limit program expenditures to facilitate restoration of the ASCF fund
+- Provide a reasonable and equitable distribution of funds - Ensure reasonable limitation in program expenditures to facilitate restoration of the ASCF fund, while observing proper due diligence.